Skip to main content

 Type or Draw Signature indicator

-1. To type your signature, click on the "Type your signature here" section and enter your signature using your keyboard.
+8. To “type” your signature, click on the "Type your signature above" section and enter your signature using your keyboard.
 The entered characters will be stylized to look like a written signature.

 Type Signature indicator

-To draw your signature, using your mouse or touch-screen to draw your signature in the area marked "Sign Here".
-Then enter your name using your keyboard in the "Enter your name" field in the bottom left corner of the signature window.
+To “draw” your signature, select that option, and use your mouse or touchscreen to draw your signature in the "Type your signature above" section.
+Next, enter your name using your keyboard in the "Enter your name" field in the bottom left corner of the signature window.

 Draw Signature indicator